rstudio/keras3/man-src/optimizer_rmsprop/3-rendered.md

 to 1e-7.

 @param centered
 Boolean.
-If `True`, gradients are normalized by the estimated variance of the gradient; if False, by the uncentered second moment.
+If `TRUE`, gradients are normalized by the estimated variance of the gradient; if FALSE, by the uncentered second moment.
-Setting this to `True` may help with training, but is slightly more expensive in terms of computation and memory.
-Defaults to `False`.
+Setting this to `TRUE` may help with training, but is slightly more expensive in terms of computation and memory.
+Defaults to `FALSE`.

 @param name
 String.
 The name to use